 So it’s a healthy thing to find ways to remember key events, milestones in our lives.
 We make it reasonably easy with things like anniversaries or birthdays.
 But there are many other things, more obscure.
 Yet worth recalling.

 - Put a picture on the wall or desktop that reminds us of a special event

 - Revisit a place where something important happened

 - Write down a particular memory (maybe even start journaling)

 - Talk with family or friends about the event and how it’s important

 Remembering key events in my life, gives me perspective for today.
 And reminds me of who I truly am.

 When facing a new challenge, it’s helped me many times to first stop and remember a similar event in the past.
 And then, gathering strength and insight from that, I can boldly move forward into what life has ahead for me.

 Take a moment to think of a few experiences from your past that were milestones.
 How did each of those events affect you?
 What did they enable you to accomplish?
 To become?
 How does that make a difference with things you’re facing today?

 One more thing: The rail journey I described above took me from Sweden to Monaco.
-It was the start of 3 very full weeks criss-crossing the European continent.
-It was a life-changing time and also brought new friendships (A moment that changed everything)
+It was the start of 3 very full weeks of crisscrossing the European continent.
+It was a life-changing time and also brought new friendships, some of which you can read about in A moment that changed everything.